Morpheuslabs-io/airdrop-tool-basic/README.md

 To determine its URL, have a look at the `Machines` small panel and then right-click on (for example) `truffle/dev-machine` to select `Servers`.
 This will show up a view where the web-app `https` link can be seen at the row `http-server`.
 Please note that, all the ports displayed in this view meant to be reserved for external access.

+## Smart contract

+  - For this Airdrop dApp, there is only 1 simple smart contract `contracts/Airdrop.sol` with its built JSON file located in `src/artifacts/Airdrop.json`.

+  - To re-compile and re-deploy, it's possible to use the online Remix tool [https://remix.ethereum.org/] that interacts with `Metamask`.

+  - Upon re-compiling for new modification of the smart contract, fetch the JSON file from the online Remix tool to replace existing the JSON file.

+  - Upon re-deployment, the `REACT_APP_AIRDROP_CONTRACT_RINKEBY` value in `.env` file must be updated.